Paid Sick Days for Albany County!

 Briefing Paper – Access to Paid Sick Days in Albany County – Institute for Women’s Policy Research

 Fact Sheet – The Case for a National Paid Sick Days Standard – National Partnership for Women & Families

 Fact Sheet – Paid Safe Time – A Better Balance

 - All private sector workers.
 (Albany County Legislature cannot set benefits for federal, state, city and town workers)

 - Workers at small businesses are covered but are provided with fewer paid sick days.

 How much time and how is it earned?

-- Paid Sick Time is earned.
-Employees earn one hour of Paid Sick Time for every 30 hours worked.
+- Employees earn one hour of Paid Sick Time for every 30 hours worked.

-- Employees must have worked 90 days for employer before using PST.
+- Employees must have worked 90 days for their employer before using Paid Sick Time.

 For What Reasons Can An Employee Take Paid Sick Time?